Kit Carson: Second expedition, 1843

 During the expedition, Frémont trekked into the Mojave Desert.
 His party met a Mexican man and boy, who both told Carson that Native Americans had ambushed their party of travelers.
 The male travelers were killed; the women travelers were staked to the ground, sexually mutilated, and killed.
-The murderers then stole the Mexicans' 30 horses.
+The murderers then stole the Mexican's 30 horses.
 Carson and a mountain man friend, Alexis Godey, went after the murderers.
-They took two days to find them.
-Both rushed into their camp and killed and scalped two of the murderers.
+After two days they found them, rushed into their camp, and killed and scalped two of the murderers.
 The stolen horses were recovered and returned to the Mexican man and boy.
 That deed brought Carson even greater fame and confirmed his status as a western hero in the eyes of the American people.

 Third expedition, 1845

-In 1845, Carson guided Frémont on their third expedition (there would be a fourth but without Carson).
+In 1845, Carson guided Frémont on their third expedition (Frémont made a fourth, but without Carson).
 From Westport Landing, Missouri, they crossed the Rockies, passed the Great Salt Lake, and down the Humboldt River to the Sierra Nevada of California and Oregon.
-Frémont made scientific plans, included artist Edward Kern to his corps, but from the outset the expedition appeared to be political in nature.
-Frémont may have been working under secret government orders since US President Polk wanted Alta California for the United States.
+Frémont made scientific plans and included artist Edward Kern in his corps, but from the outset the expedition appeared to be political in nature.
+Frémont may have been working under secret government orders, since US President Polk wanted Alta California for the United States.
 Once in California, Frémont started to rouse the American settlers into a patriotic fervor.
-The Mexican General Jose Castro at Monterey ordered him to leave.
-On Gavilan Mountain Frémont erected a makeshift fort and raised the American Flag in defiance before departing north.
+The Mexican general José Castro at Monterey ordered him to leave.
+On Gavilán Mountain, Frémont erected a makeshift fort and raised the US flag in defiance, before departing north.
 The party moved into the Sacramento River Valley past Mount Shasta, surveying into Oregon, fighting Indians along the way, and camped near Klamath Lake.
-Near here, a messenger from Washington, DC, caught up with Fremont and made it clear that Polk wanted California.
+Near here, a messenger from Washington, D.C., caught up with Frémont and made it clear that Polk wanted California.